-GLOBAL MARKETS-Market bulls push up U.S. stocks, treasury yields as Omicron fears abate | Business
+GLOBAL MARKETS-Market bulls push up U.S. stocks, Treasury yields as Omicron fears abate | Business

 U.S. stock indexes and yields on U.S. Treasuries both climbed on Thursday as investors and traders were optimistic about positive economic data and the impact of the Omicron coronavirus variant on the economy, even as COVID-19 case counts soar.

-As investors pulled money out of safe-haven assets, the 10-year Treasury yield was up 3.3 basis points at 1.4909% in morning trading, with Treasury markets set to close early ahead of the holiday weekend.
+As investors pulled money out of safe-haven assets, the benchmark 10-year yield on U.S. Treasuries was up 3.5 basis points at 1.4926% in afternoon trading.
+The Treasury markets closed at 2 p.m.
+ET due to the holiday weekend.
 The rise of risk-on investments ahead of Christmas, dubbed a "Santa Claus rally" by traders, also nudged gold and oil higher.

-Bullish investors likewise left the dollar near a one-week low and lifted riskier currencies such as the Australian dollar and British pound.
-It put markets on course for a third successive day of gains as they recovered from a jolt on Monday when worries about the Omicron variant pushed investors to safe-haven assets like the greenback.
+The dollar edged lower on Thursday afternoon.
+The trading session so far has put markets on course for a third successive day of gains as they recovered from a jolt on Monday when worries about Omicron pushed investors to safe-haven assets like the greenback.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)